Transforming Customer Experience in Hospitality: A Leadership Approach

 A pattern of management isn’t a one-time initiative or an annual campaign.
 It’s the rhythm, the repeatable actions, and the leadership habits that managers bring to the table daily.
 It’s how leaders:

-• Observing the guest and team experience with fresh eyes daily
+Observe the guest and team experience with fresh eyes daily.

 Think of it as the invisible framework that holds together the guest experience.
-When managers set a steady, reliable pattern, teams know what matters, and guests feel it.
-They feel the consistent service and attention to detail that this kind of commitment brings.
+When managers establish a steady, reliable pattern, teams know what matters, and guests feel it.
+They experience the consistent service and attention to detail that this kind of commitment brings.

-This is why some hotels never have dead batteries in their TV remotes and others do.
-It’s why some stores seem to so well stocked and others have empty shelves.
-It’s also why you can feel the difference between a quick service eatery and a great table service restaurant.
+This is why some hotels never have dead batteries in their TV remotes, while others do.
+It’s why some stores seem well-stocked, and others have empty shelves.
+It’s also why you can feel the difference between a quick-service eatery and a great table-service restaurant.

 Why It Works

 Guests notice great experiences.
 If they consistently feel welcomed, valued, and taken care of, loyalty grows.
-If they encounter inconsistent service (great one day, poor the next), they may choose other options.
-Never forget that customers give their loyalty to brands that solve problems, deliver quality, and make their lives easy.
-Throw in a splash of consistent execution and value, and you are well on your way to reducing customer churn.
+Conversely, if they encounter inconsistent service—great one day, poor the next—they may choose other options.
+Never forget that customers give their loyalty to brands that solve problems, deliver quality, and make their lives easier.
+Add a splash of consistent execution and value, and you’re well on your way to reducing customer churn.

 3% of consumers say the experience a company provides is a key factor in their purchasing decisions, behind only price and product quality. -PwC

 Equally important: teams thrive on predictability.
 When employees know their leaders are present, engaged, and supportive in consistent ways, engagement rises.
-And as Gallup has long shown, engaged employees create engaged customers.
-They also note that the best teams thrive when they know what is expected of them at work, a statistic that has been on the decline in recent years.
+As Gallup has long shown, engaged employees create engaged customers.
+They also note that the best teams thrive when they understand what is expected of them at work—a statistic that has been on the decline in recent years.

 Building Strong Patterns of Management